afmsavage/keep-ecdsa-tf/README.md

 ## Uploading your keep-wallet.json

 Your private key/wallet file will need to be uploaded to the instance into the /home/ubuntu/keep-ecdsa/keystore directory.
-This is not part of this build due to this being mainnet and real funds
+This is not part of this build due to this being mainnet and real funds.
+I tried to keep this process as trustless as possible

 ## Destroying your server